MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-mg2d.md

 First we create two Strings, one for each line of text we want to draw.
 Next, we measure the width and height of each line when printed, using the **SpriteFont.MeasureString(String)** method.
 This gives us the size as a **Vector2** object, with the **X** property containing its width, and **Y** its height.

 Finally, we draw each line.
-To center the text horizontally, we make the **X** value of it’s position vector equal to **screenWidth / 2 - textSize.X / 2**.
+To center the text horizontally, we make the **X** value of its position vector equal to **screenWidth / 2 - textSize.X / 2**.

 **Challenge:** how would you change the procedure above to center the text vertically as well as horizontally?